MicrosoftDocs/xamarin-docs/docs/tools/ci/intro-to-ci.md

 Visual Studio 2015 and Visual Studio for Mac provide native support for Git; for older versions, Microsoft provides a [downloadable extension for Git](http://visualstudiogallery.msdn.microsoft.com/abafc7d6-dcaa-40f4-8a5e-d6724bdb980c).
 As noted above, Visual Studio Team Services and TFS can use Git for version control instead of TFVC.

 ### Subversion

 [Subversion](http://subversion.apache.org) (SVN) is a popular, open source version control system that has been in use since 2000.
 SVN runs on all modern versions of OS X, Windows, FreeBSD, Linux, and Unix.
 Visual Studio for Mac has native support for SVN.
 There are third party extensions that bring SVN support to Visual Studio.

 ## Continuous Integration Environments

 Setting up a continuous integration environment means combining a version control system with a build service.
 For the latter, the two most common ones are:

-- [Team Foundation Build](https://msdn.microsoft.com/Library/vs/alm/Build/overview) is the build system of Visual Studio Team Services and TFS.
+- [Azure Pipelines](https://docs.microsoft.com/azure/devops/pipelines/) is the build system of Azure DevOps and TFS.
 It is tightly integrated with Visual Studio, which makes it convenient for developers to trigger builds, automatically run tests, and see the results.
 - Jenkins is an open-source CI server that with a rich ecosystem of plugins to support all kinds of software development.
 It runs on Windows and Mac OS X. Jenkins is not integrated with any specific IDE.
 Instead, it is configured and managed via a web interface.
 Jenkins CI is also easy to install and configure which makes it appealing to small teams.

-You can use TFS/VSTS by itself, or you can use Jenkins in combination with TFS/VSTS or Git as described in the following sections.
+You can use TFS/Azure DevOps by itself, or you can use Jenkins in combination with TFS/Azure DevOps or Git as described in the following sections.

 ### Visual Studio Team Services and Team Foundation Server

 As discussed, Visual Studio Team Services and Team Foundation Server provides both version control and build services.
 Build services always require a Xamarin Business or Enterprise license for each target platform.

 With Visual Studio Team Services, you create a separate build definition for each target platform and enter the appropriate license there.
-Once configured, VSTS will run builds and tests in the cloud.
-See [Team Foundation Build](https://msdn.microsoft.com/Library/vs/alm/Build/overview) for more details.
+Once configured, Azure DevOps will run builds and tests in the cloud.
+See [Azure Pipelines](https://docs.microsoft.com/azure/devops/pipelines/) for more details.

 With Team Foundation Server, you configure a build machine as follows for specific target platforms:

 - **Android and Windows:** Install Visual Studio and the Xamarin tools (for Android and Windows both) and configure with your Xamarin licenses.
 It is also necessary to move the Android SDK to a shared location on the server where the TFS build agent can find it.
-For details, see [Configuring TFVC](https://docs.microsoft.com/vsts/tfvc/overview).
+For details, see [Configuring TFVC](https://docs.microsoft.com/azure/devops/repos/tfvc/overview).
 - **iOS and Xamarin:** Install Visual Studio and the Xamarin tools on the Windows server with the appropriate license.
 Then install Visual Studio for Mac on a network-accessible Mac OS X machine, which will serve as a build host and create the final app package (IPA for iOS, APP for OS X).

 The following diagram illustrates this topography:

 [![](intro-to-ci-images/intro03-small.png "This diagram illustrates this topography")](intro-to-ci-images/intro03.png#lightbox)

-It is also possible to link a local TFS server to a Visual Studio Team Services project so that VSTS builds are delegated to the local server.
-For details, see [Deploy and configure a build server](http://msdn.microsoft.com/library/ms181712.aspx) on MSDN.
+It is also possible to link a local TFS server to a Visual Studio Team Services project so that Azure DevOps builds are delegated to the local server.
+For details, see [Build and release agents](https://docs.microsoft.com/azure/devops/pipelines/agents/agents/).

 ### Visual Studio Team Services and Jenkins

 If you use Jenkins to build your apps, you can store your code in Visual Studio Team Services or Team Foundation Server and continue to use Jenkins for your CI builds.
 You can trigger a Jenkins build when you push code to your team project's Git repository or when you check code in to TFVC.
-For details, see [Jenkins with Visual Studio Team Services](https://docs.microsoft.com/en-us/vsts/service-hooks/services/jenkins?view=vsts).
+For details, see [Jenkins with Azure DevOps](https://docs.microsoft.com/azure/devops/service-hooks/services/jenkins).

 [![](intro-to-ci-images/intro04-small.png "If you use Jenkins to build your apps, you can store your code in Visual Studio Team Services or Team Foundation Server and continue to use Jenkins for your CI builds")](intro-to-ci-images/intro04.png#lightbox)